###Binary search - Applicable to sorted Iterables

 END BINARY_SEARCH

-where n is the last index of iterable.
+Initially invoke with start as 0 and final as n where n is the last index of iterable.

-It compares the element at the middle of concerned domain with the element_to_search
+It compares the element at the middle of concerned domain with the element_to_search.

 Since the elements are in sorted order, it adjusts the range - the domain to look for accordingly.